Working with Paper and PDF Documents

 Document list (left-hand side): This is in fact a table that lists all documents that are currently included in the selected journal.
 For each document, the table provides you with useful information such as the document number, the vendor name, the template used, and the number of pages.
 In addition, the OK field indicates if all captured document values are valid and whether the individual document is ready to be registered.

-Document fields (left-hand side): In this section, all fields that have been identified in the currently selected document are displayed along with their corresponding values.
+Document fields (left-hand side): In this section, under Document Header, all fields that have been identified in the currently selected document are displayed along with their corresponding values.
 The list of fields is determined by the document template, and for each field Document Capture indicates if the value is considered to be valid according to the configuration of each template field.

 Comments (left-hand side): This section displays comments relating to the selected document.
 There are three different types of comments: Information, Warning, and Error.
 To learn more, see Configuring Comment Types and Importance.

-Document viewer (right-hand side): The image on the right shows a visual representation of the actual scanned document (either PDF or XML) after it has been OCR-processed.
+As mentioned above, the document viewer displays PDF or XML documents that have been scanned, imported, and OCR-processed by Document Capture.
 For PDF documents, the document image is interactive, meaning that you can manually select text anywhere in the image to capture it as a value associated with a certain field.
 To learn more, see Capturing Fields in a Document.
-Note that you can resize the document viewer simply by dragging the vertical handle on the left side of the document viewer FactBox panel.
-This also applies to all other pages that include the document viewer.

 Note